The biggest question in marketers' minds: How much does lead generation cost?

-Embodying new customers within your sales funnel is crucial for sustainable growth.
-Therefore, you need to focus on the efforts which work to generate leads to avoid spending for nothing.
+Though adding new customers within your sales funnel is crucial for sustainable growth, it is also necessary to focus on the efforts and the means you will use.

 The vital thing to know here is that there are two types of leads because the terms of marketing and sales carry different characteristics within themselves:

-On the other hand, the average cost per lead varies depending on your industry, lead generation channel, company size, and company revenue.
-Don’t worry; we will dig them into in a minute.
+The average cost per lead varies based on your industry, lead generation channel, company size, and company revenue.

 |Industry||Cost per Lead on Average|